Clinical Teaching/Field Experiences Frequently Asked Questions

 For candidates to be eligible to take the Texas Examination of Educator Standards (TExES), they must have completed the approved certification program requirements for each examination.
 Candidates should consult with the appropriate ASU department or college concerning certification program requirements.

-What is the application process for student teaching?
+What is the application process for clinical teaching?

-Before you can apply for student teaching, you must attend a mandatory student teaching application meeting during the long semester before your student teaching semester.
+Before you can apply for clinical teaching, you must attend a mandatory clinical teaching application meeting during the long semester before your clinical teaching semester.
 For times and dates of these meetings, contact the EPI Center at 325-942-2209.

 Candidates applying for the student teaching program must submit these materials to the EPI Center: